skyvers/Aged-care/readme.md

 ## 5. Java Extension

 Before start conditions section, let's create Groups and Users in the application.
+For more detail click on link for adding users and groups: https://skyvers.github.io/skyve-user-guide/users/

 Go to the application and create group for carer, nurse, manager as below:
 Open Admin>Security Admin>Groups